mariadb-corporation/mariadb-connector-j/documentation/Failover-and-high-availability.md

 #Failover behaviour
 ##Basic failover
-When no failover /high availability parameter is set, the failover support is basic.
+When no failover/high availability parameter is set, the failover support is basic.
 Before executing a query, if the connection with the host is discarded, the connection will be reinitialized if parameter “autoReconnect” is set to true.

 ##Standard failover
 When a failover /high availability parameter is set.Check the [[#configuration|configuration]] section for an overview on how to set the parameters.

-There can be multiple fail causes.When a failure occurs many things will be done:
+There can be multiple fail causes.
+When a failure occurs many things will be done:
 * The fail host address will be put on a blacklist (shared by JVM).
 This host will not be used for the amount of time defined by the “loadBalanceBlacklistTimeout” parameter (default to 50 seconds).
 The only time a blacklisted address can be used is if all host of the same type (master/slave) are blacklisted.
 * The connector will check the connection (with the mysql [ping protocol](https://dev.mysql.com/doc/internals/en/com-ping.html)).
 If the connection is back, is not read-only, and is in a transaction, the transaction will be rollbacked (there is no way to know if the last query has been received by the server and executed).
-* If the failure relates to a slave connection and the master connection is still active, the master connection will be used immediately.
+* If the failure relates to a slave connection
+  *     If the master connection is still active, the master connection will be used immediately.
         The query that was read-only will be relaunched and the connector will not throw any exception.
-A “failover” thread will be launched to attempt to reconnect a slave host. (if the query was a prepared query, this query will be re-prepared before execution)
+        A “failover” thread will be launched to attempt to reconnect a slave host.
+        (if the query was a prepared query, this query will be re-prepared before execution)
+  *     If the master connection is not active, the driver will attempt to create a new master or slave connection with a [connection loop](#connection-loop). if any connection is found, the query will be relaunched, if not, an SQLException with sqlState like “08XXX” will be thrown.
-* The driver will attempt to create a new connection with a [[#connection-loop|connection loop]], so the connection object will be immediately reusable.
+* If the failure relates to a master connection, the driver will attempt to create a new master connection with a [connection loop](#connection-loop), so the connection object will be immediately reusable.<br>
-* An SQLException with sqlState like “08XXX” will be thrown (not in the case of the slave connection using the master connection).
-It’s up to the application to take measures to handle this type of error.
-See details in [[#application-concerns|application concerns] .
+  *     If there is no active transaction if a new master is found, query will be executed transparently. if no new master connection is found, an SQLException with sqlState like “08XXX” will be thrown.
+  *     If there is an active transaction
+        if a new connection is retrieved, an SQLException with sqlState like “25S03” ("invalid transaction state-transaction is rolled back") will be thrown. if a no new master connection is retrieved, an SQLException with sqlState like “08XXX” will be thrown.
+A connection pool will detect SQLException due to connection error (SQLState begin with "08"), and this connection will be discarded.
 * If after the connection loop no connection has been established, the connection will be marked as closed.
-* If no active connection is active, a “failover” thread will be launched to attempt to  reconnect.
+* A “failover” thread will be launched to attempt to reconnect failing connection.

+It’s up to the application to take measures to handle SQLException.
+See details in [[#application-concerns|application concerns].

 #Connection loop
 When initializing a connection or after a failure, the driver will launch a connection loop the only case when this connection loop will not be executed is when the failure occurred on a slave with an active master.